metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 This guide focuses on the core Candy Machine functionality and interactions, rather than providing a complete website implementation.
 It will not cover aspects like adding buttons to a website or integrating with a wallet adapter.
 Instead, it provides essential information on working with the Core Candy Machine.

-For a full website implementation, including UI elements and wallet integration, you may want to start with a template like the [`metaplex-nextjs-tailwind-template`](https://github.com/metaplex-foundation/metaplex-nextjs-tailwind-template).
-This template includes many setup steps for components like the Wallet Adapter.

-If you're looking for guidance on general web development practices or how to use specific frameworks, tools like Visual Studio Code offer extensive documentation and community resources.

 ## Prerequisites